+A major source of methane.
 The EPA also found landfills to be the third-largest source of human-related methane emissions in the United States.
 Methane is a greenhouse gas 86 times more potent than carbon dioxide according to the Intergovernmental Panel on Climate Change, making it a powerful contributor to our climate crisis.

 For more information on landfills, see our report Casella: Coming to a Community Near You?

 - Williston, Vermont: Check out Williston’s story and learn how we helped activists stop a landfill proposal in their neighborhood and call for the adoption of a zero-waste program instead: